Cold Creek, Nevada: Infrastructure

 Cold Creek is served by the Clark County Fire Department with a fire station and has no commercial businesses.
 The community is primarily accessed by Cold Creek Road, a paved road which heads northeast from the community to intersect with U.S. Route 95 at the High Desert State Prison.

 Cold Creek is an off-the-grid community and relies on power from solar panels.

 Wildlife

-Located within the 275,575 acre Bureau of Land Management (BLM) Wheeler Pass Herd Management Area (HMA), the Cold Creek Herd is one is one of the final remaining wild horse herds near Las Vegas.
+Located within the 275,575 acre Bureau of Land Management (BLM) Wheeler Pass Herd Management Area (HMA), the Cold Creek Herd is one of the final remaining wild horse herds near Las Vegas.
 The herd is made up of descendants of 1800s horse trade escapees and horses abandoned by Native Americans, Las Vegas settlers, ranchers, and prospectors in the area that moved to the Spring Mountains.
 BLM currently estimates a smaller population of 47-66 wild horses in the HMA, as, due to a drought and food depletion, BLM had previously removed and relocated 236 of the wild horses from the range.
 The Wheeler Pass HMA is also home to burros, elk, mule deer, coyotes, bobcats, jackrabbits, and mountain lions.